- JudgeMate for scooter contests

 How Is Competitive Scootering Scored?

-How freestyle scooter competitions are scored: Difficulty, Variety, Flow, Style on a 0-100 scale.
-Park vs Street with Last Trick.
+How freestyle scooter competitions are scored: Difficulty, Variety, Flow, and Style on a 0-100 scale.
+Park vs Street formats with Last Trick, worked examples.

 Read guideScooter Park vs Street Competitions

 Scootering formats: Park vs Street rounds, jam sessions, Last Trick, tiebreakers, and DNS/DSQ rules.
-Based on PZSW standards.
+Based on PZSW standards, with worked scoring examples.

 Read guideHow to Become a Scooter Judge

-How to become a certified scooter judge: code of conduct, objectivity, communication protocols, and PZSW certification process.
+How to become a certified scooter judge: code of conduct, objectivity, communication protocols, and the PZSW certification process, with practice drills.

 Read guideScooter Judging Criteria Explained